chmuhammadasim/WebAirPart_1_1/README.md

 ## Where to find everything

-Your task is to build out the project to the designs inside the `/design` folder.
-You will find both a mobile and a desktop version of the design.
+Your task is to build out the project to the designs inside the `Form.rar`.

+Once You extract it you'll find Question inside "Questin Here!"
+Folder.

 The designs are in JPG static format.
-Using JPGs will mean that you'll need to use your best judgment for styles such as `font-size`, `padding` and `margin`.
+Using JPGs will mean that you'll need to use your best judgment for styles such as `font-size`, `padding` and `margin` etc.

-You will find all the required assets in the `/images` folder.
-The assets are already optimized.
+You will find all the required assets in the `Solve Here` folder.

 There is also a `style-guide.md` file containing the information you'll need, such as color palette and fonts.